 9. The strong link between water delivery and energy consumption indicates every gallon through the taps requires a few drops of crude oil.
 As with oil and electricity, water is so heavily subsidized it is essentially free, so let’s keep the water running.
 So keep the water flowing when you leave a public restroom and, if you live in a rental where water is paid by the owner, don’t fix that leaky faucet.
 And, as we say in the desert, flush twice for Tucson.

-10. Read and apply Derrick Jensen’s (2006) Endgame, especially volume 2, Resistance.
-Also read and apply Dave Foreman’s (1993) Ecodefense: A Field Guide to Monkeywrenching.
-These are compelling, how-to guides for terminating the industrial economy, in fewer than 800 combined pages.
+10. Read and apply Dave Foreman’s (1993) Ecodefense: A Field Guide to Monkeywrenching.
+This is a compelling, how-to guide for terminating the industrial economy.

 Finally, a personal appeal from the billboard-toppling desert anarchist Edward Abbey: “Do not burn yourself out.
 Be as I am — a reluctant enthusiast — a part time crusader, a half-hearted fanatic.
 Save the other half of yourselves and your lives for pleasure and adventure.
 It is not enough to fight for the land; it is even more important to enjoy it.
 While you can.
 While it is still there.
 So get out there and mess around with your friends, ramble out yonder and explore the forests, encounter the grizz, climb the mountains.
 Run the rivers, breathe deep of that yet sweet and lucid air, sit quietly for a while and contemplate the precious stillness, that lovely, mysterious and awesome space.
 Enjoy yourselves, keep your brain in your head and your head firmly attached to your body, the body active and alive, and I promise you this much: I promise you this one sweet victory over our enemies, over those deskbound people with their hearts in a safe deposit box and their eyes hypnotized by desk calculators.
 I promise you this: you will outlive the bastards.”